Stochastic star formation activity of galaxies within the first billion years probed by JWST: Stochastic star formation histories in

-We use \cigale\ to fit the simulated SEDs.
-For this test, we adopt the input parameters listed in Table~\ref{tab: input_param}, that is the same set of parameters that will be used to fit the observations.
-It is important to emphasize that we construct one mock catalog for each of the seven tested $\sigma_{\rm mock}$ values.
+We used \cigale\ to fit the simulated SEDs.
+For this test, we adopted the input parameters listed in Table~\ref{tab: input_param}, that is the same set of parameters that we used to fit the observations.
+It is important to emphasize that we constructed one mock catalog for each of the seven tested $\sigma_{\rm mock}$ values.
 Each of these catalogs is then independently fitted seven times, each time fixing $\sigma_{\rm run}$ to a different value.
 This approach allows us to identify potential biases in the inferred SFHs when an inadequate model is used, as well as to assess the challenges in determining the best suited $\sigma_{\rm run}$.

 The $\chi^2$ distributions for these different configurations are shown in Fig.~\ref{fig: violint_fit_mock}.
 The distributions are narrow with a median value that depends on $\sigma_{\rm run}$.
 For all simulated catalogs, $\sigma_{\rm run}=0.8$, a high level of burstiness, shows the best results in terms of $\chi^2$ distribution.
-This suggests that a stochastic SFH can adequately reproduce a wide range of SFH.
 In contrast, using $\sigma_{\rm run}=0.01$ to fit galaxies' SED that were built with bursty SFH results in poorer fit quality as probed by $\chi^2$ distribution.
-This indicates that an SFH model that includes a high level of burstiness is more versatile in fitting different types of SFHs, while a model with a smooth evolution lacks the flexibility to accurately describe bursty SFHs.
+This indicates that a model with a smooth evolution lacks the flexibility to accurately describe bursty SFHs.